jpieringer/javaquery/README.md

 - Annotation declarations (they are ignored)
 - Static initializers (they are ignored)

+## Known issues
+- For unresolved classes the imports are used as fallback.
+E.g. if the class ClassFromLibrary cannot be resolved, it is tried to find the full name from the imports, e.g. "import mypkg.ClassFromLibrary".
+This can be wrong if the import is actually unused and a inner class with the same name exists.

 ## Future work
 * Consider an alternative java parser: http://spoon.gforge.inria.fr/